 MaaS represents a significant opportunity for all participants in the mobility ecosystem.
+Social and demographic trends, and the popularity of various integrated mobility apps, suggest that consumers want MaaS, and they will choose which offerings succeed by voting with their feet.
 Mobility suppliers will benefit from MaaS by using it to identify new market opportunities, hone their service offerings and optimise expenditure.

 Governments will also benefit.
-The data platforms underpinning MaaS can be leveraged to plan the future of our cities, keep people moving efficiently, and avoid building expensive and unnecessary infrastructure by improving existing asset utilisation.
-Real-time network management will become a feasible strategy, helping reduce congestion and other problems.
+The data platforms underpinning MaaS can be leveraged to plan the future of our cities, keep people moving efficiently, and avoid building expensive but unnecessary infrastructure by improving existing asset utilisation.
+Real-time network management will become a feasible strategy, helping to reduce congestion and other problems.
+MaaS also offers the opportunity to encourage behavioural changes (e.g. by promoting active mobility) and will provide a genuine alternative to private vehicle ownership while further improving the accessibility and use of traditional public transport modes.
+It will also widen the potential for Governments to participate in the delivery of new services, such as those serving the first and last mile of customer journeys.

-As an emerging phenomenon, MaaS is unusual in having a scope that includes transport providers, Government and consumers, with far-reaching opportunities for all.
-To maximise the benefits that MaaS could deliver within the next decade, both business and Government would do well to begin thinking about, and acting towards, realising the promise of a single platform that offers consumers one-touch access to journeys that can span all the way from their front door to the skies and shores of distant lands.
+As an emerging phenomenon, MaaS is unusual in having a scope that includes transport providers, Government, and consumers, with far-reaching opportunities to all.
+To maximise the benefits that MaaS could deliver within the next decade, both business and Government would do well to begin thinking, and acting, towards realising the promise of a single platform that offers consumers one-touch access to journeys that can span all the way from their front door to the skies and shores of distant lands.